 “’Expanding our potentials for growth’ is, I think, the President’s keyword,” said de la Peña.
 “We cannot simply follow a linear trend of what we’re doing.
 We have to go exponential and this is one way we could drive and help the country’s economy.”

-“This is only the first ,” Guevara said.
+“This is only the first [initiative under the Inclusive Innovation and Entrepreneurship Roadmapping],” Guevara said.
 The EPIIC is the initial project and could lead to further initiatives in medicine, agriculture, biotechnology, to name a few.

 Duterte, in a speech delivered by Trade Secretary Ramon M. Lopez, also said his administration fully committed to support the DOST initiatives through various programs, such as finally signing into law the Balik Scientist Act, and boosting the current budget of the department with a higher outlay in the 2018 General Appropriations Act (GAA) budget.